-CAR5: Please note that section K has been included twice, on pages 35 and again on page 52.
-Please amend accordingly.
-Resource Availability Is the requested project / programme funding within the cap of the country?
-Yes.
-Is the Implementing Entity Management Fee at or below 8.5 per cent of the total project/programme budget before the fee?
-Yes.
+8.5 per cent of the total project/programme budget before the fee?
 3. Are the Project/Programme Execution Costs at or below 9.5 per cent of the total project/programme budget (including the fee)?
 Yes.
 Eligibility of IE Is the project/programme submitted through an eligible Implementing Entity that has been accredited by the Board?
 Yes.
 Kemitraan is an accredited National Implementing Entity.
-Is there adequate arrangement for project / programme management, in compliance with the Gender Policy of the Fund? n/a at concept stage Implementation 2.
-Are there measures for financial and project/programme risk management? n/a at concept stage Arrangements 3.
-Are there measures in place for the management of for environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund? n/a at concept stage Is a budget on the Implementing Entity Management Fee use included? n/a at concept stage
+Implementation Arrangements Is there adequate arrangement for project / programme management, in compliance with the Gender Policy of the Fund? n/a at concept stage 2.
+Are there measures for financial and project/programme risk management? n/a at concept stage 3.
+Are there measures in place for the management of for environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund? n/a at concept stage

-5. Is an explanation and a breakdown of the execution costs included? n/a at concept stage 6.
-Is a detailed budget including budget notes included? n/a at concept stage 7.
-Are arrangements for monitoring and evaluation clearly defined, including budgeted M&E plans and sexdisaggregated data, targets and indicators, in compliance with the Gender Policy of the Fund? n/a at concept stage 8.
-Does the M&E Framework include a break-down of how implementing entity IE fees will be utilized in the supervision of the M&E function? n/a at concept stage 9.
-Does the project/programme's results framework align with the AF's results framework?
-Does it include at least one core outcome indicator from the Fund's results framework? n/a at concept stage 10.
-Is a disbursement schedule with time- bound milestones included? n/a at concept stage
+4. Is a budget on the Implementing Entity Management Fee use included? n/a at concept stage 5.
+Is an explanation and a breakdown of the execution costs included? n/a at concept stage 6.
+Is a detailed budget including budget notes included? n/a at concept stage Are arrangements for monitoring and evaluation clearly defined, including budgeted M&E plans and sex- disaggregated data, targets and indicators, in compliance with the Gender Policy of the Fund? n/a at concept stage Does the M&E Framework include a break-down of how implementing entity IE fees will be utilized in the supervision of the M&E function? n/a at concept stage Does the project/programme's results framework align with the AF's results framework?
+Does it include at least one core outcome indicator from the Fund's results framework? n/a at concept stage